Digilent/axi4lite_ip_gen/README.md

 `sh ./make_ip.sh ./specifications/ExampleIp.json ./ip_repo`

-Also, check out the "IP Drivers" section, below, for some more info on how to use the software drivers.

-Note that the ip_repo folder also contains the vivado-library repo, with many other Digilent IP.
+Note that, if you cloned the repo, the ip_repo folder also contains the vivado-library repo as a submodule, with many other Digilent IP.
 If this is not desired, you should change the output path arguments.

+Additionally, some warnings and critical warnings are to be expected when running the scripts.
+These are generally ignorable.
+These scripts are still prototypes and these warnings should be documented to be ignorable or resolved before full release.

+Check out the "IP Drivers" section, below, for some more info on how to use the software drivers.

 ## Instructions
 - Download the source code for this repository, either by cloning it, or by downloading the source ZIP archive.